Education

 Supervisors: Martyna Chruslinska and Mirko Curti

-of cluster evolution and their influence on the cosmic star formation history.
+Investigated the growth of dense stellar systems throughout cosmic time by developing and testing semi-empirical models of cluster evolution and their influence on the cosmic star formation history.

-Read more about my Germany journey right here!
+Read about my Germany journey →

 CSIRO Studentship